 This section allows for the pre-approval of any future reimbursable travel-related expenses that are known at the time the Agreement is signed.
-Reimbursement of travel expenses from the remote worksite to the position's normal headquarters location is prohibited for employees working a hybrid remote work schedule or who voluntarily work a fully remote work schedule.

-For an employee operating under an Assigned Fully Remote Work Agreement (remote work that has been assigned by the employer, rather than requested by the employee), their remote work location is considered their principal place of business.
+For an employee operating under a full-time Telecommuting Agreement, their remote work location is considered their principal place of business.
 Travel to other locations, away from that remote work site, may be reimbursable travel.
-Remote work employees, other than assigned fully remote workers, will not be reimbursed for travel to their department headquarters location, however fully remote workers may be able to claim that travel cost as a deduction on their taxes as an unreimbursed business travel expense.
-Employees should be advised to consult with a tax advisor in that circumstance.
-For an employee utilizing a hybrid remote work agreement, the employee's workplace is considered their principal place of business.
-Travel from the employee's home to their university workplace is considered non-reimbursable commuting.
+For an employee on a part-time telecommuting agreement, the employee's UW System workplace is considered their principal place of business.
+Travel from the employee's home to their UW System workplace is considered non-reimbursable commuting.